y0w0/documentation/docs/rock5/rock5a/accessories-guides/emmc-module.md

 sidebar_label: 'Using Radxa eMMC Module on ROCK 5A'
 sidebar_position: 20
 ---
+# Using Radxa eMMC Module on ROCK 5A

 Radxa eMMC Module is an embedded storage module with high performance and reliability in a ultra small form factor.
 With dual B2B (Board to Board) connector, Radxa eMMC module can be unplug and replaced without soldering, making data storage maintenance easy.